jstine06/graphrag-toolkit/docs/lexical-graph/storage-model.md

   - [Amazon Neptune Analytics](./vector-store-neptune-analytics.md)
   - [Postgres with the pgvector extension](./vector-store-postgres.md)

 By default, the `VectorStoreFactory` will enable both the statement index and the chunk index.
-If you want to enable just one of the indexes, pass an `index_names` argument to the factory method:
+However, we recommend using traversal-based search, which requres only the chunk index.
+Use the `index_names` argument to enable just the chunk index:

 ```python
 vector_store = VectorStoreFactory.for_vector_store(opensearch_connection_info, index_names=['chunk'])